What is Infertility?

 - Swapping protein sources

 - Choosing high-fat dairy products

 - Acupuncture: It is a kind of Chinese therapy in which a small needle is inserted in the specific spot to check the blood flow.
 Acupuncture helps in many ways like relieving the stress level, hormone balancing, making blood flow in the reproductive organs, etc.

 - Yoga: It helps to treat infertility in females as it relieves the stress level of the body and helps in getting pregnant.
 If there is low sperm count in males, the main cause can be depression and anxiety.
 Yoga helps in combating mental health which helps to cure infertility.

 - Ayurveda: Infertility can also be cured with the help of Ayurveda as it helps the body to strengthen and balance mechanism and does not rely on the external substances or agents.

 - Homoeopathy: A couple facing problems in conceiving, for them homoeopathy is a great help.
 Homoeopathy infertility works as a safe, effective and painless method.
 It leads towards a healthy way of natural pregnancy.

 What are the alternatives to the treatment?

-When infertility issues come up due to hormonal problems, using a natural progesterone cream can help a person to address it.
-Consumption of herbs like red raspberry leaf, nettle leaf, dandelion, alfalfa, red clover, maca and chaste tree berry also helps to cure infertility.
+When infertility issues come up due to hormonal problems, using a natural progesterone cream can help a person address it.
+Consumption of herbs like red raspberry leaf, nettle leaf, dandelion, alfalfa, red clover, maca, and chaste tree berry also helps to cure infertility.
 Getting enough sleep has also proved to play an important part in treating infertility problems.